The Maintenance Jobs That Slip Through the Cracks

 Most villa owners don't set foot on their roof from one year to the next.
 By the time a leak appears inside - usually as a water stain on a bedroom ceiling - the membrane has been failing for months and water has already reached the concrete structure.

 What to do: Walk your roof every six months (or have your maintenance provider do it).
-Look for blistering, cracking, or peeling of the waterproof membrane, especially around AC unit bases, pipe penetrations, and parapet wall junctions.
-Check roof drains for blockages - a single blocked drain can create a pool of standing water that deteriorates the membrane rapidly.
+Look for blistering, cracking, or peeling of the waterproof membrane, especially around AC unit bases, pipe penetrations, and parapet wall junctions. cheque roof drains for blockages - a single blocked drain can create a pool of standing water that deteriorates the membrane rapidly.
 Preventive membrane repairs cost AED 1,000-3,000.
 A full roof re-waterproofing after failure runs AED 15,000-40,000.

 3. Silicone Sealant Around Windows and Doors